-From personal brand to agency brand and back again, one entrepreneur shares how fear stood in the way of action, how a simple mindset shift opened the doors to her most fulfilling work, and what comes next.
+From personal brand to agency and back, I share how fear stood in my way and how a simple mindset shift opened the doors to my most fulfilling work.

 I can’t believe that I’m creating another website!

 Well, that’s not entirely true.
 What I really mean is that I can’t believe I am finally creating this website!
 This website, my own personal brand site, has taken a long time to come to life.
 My husband and business partner Brian has pushed me to create this site for years.
 My friends and various masterminds I have been part of have urged me to create it repeatedly.
 Even some of my clients have asked why this site didn’t exist.
 After a while, it was sort of annoying!

 From Personal Brand To Agency Brand